prffraia/Machine_Learning/README.md

 To conclude, we decided to use the K-Means algorithm for its low computational cost, interpretability and results.

 ## Results
+Moving to the results of the clustering, we can show a 3D plot of the clusters to see their distribution.

 ![image](https://github.com/giakomorssi/Machine_Learning/assets/115655415/3a443c01-16b9-4805-a09f-32d09aa0a1bf)

 The results are the following:
 We identified 5 clusters.
 * **Cluster 0: Blue**